 At this time, we have decided not to carry the Spypoint Cell-Link.
+However, if you enjoyed using this camera, check out our Spypoint Link Micro S LTE cellular trail camera that operates on an AT&T LTE network.
 We have completed testing of this product and came to this difficult decision after much deliberation with our staff and with Spypoint.
 As admitted Spypoint fans, we believe this is an extraordinarily innovative product that is already capturing consumers' interests at an unprecedented rate.
 Nevertheless, it has raised some concerns with us and here they are:

 - In testing several of the Cell-Link's, we found the cable to be too fragile.
 The inside stands of the cable have pulled away from the SD card (see picture below).
 We spoke to Spypoint about this issue and they believe that is due to us testing it on so many cameras and that it is a non-issue as a customer wouldn't open and close the camera's clamshell as many times as we did.
 This very well could be true.
 However, when we put our exclusive two-year warranty on a product, as we do for all new products purchased from us, we do it with the belief that you, the customer, can expect that product to be durable enough to withstand that period of time on a consistent basis.
 In this case, we hesitate to guarantee that.